Thoughtless2025/Thoughtless/docs/EndSession.md

 Briefly note any tasks that were not completed or any specific areas that should be the focus of the next development session.
 This helps maintain continuity.

-## 5. Mandatory Final Repository Check
+## 5. Mandatory Final Commit and Push

-Before concluding, confirm that the latest changes, including the updated `progress.md`, are reflected in the remote repository.
-This is a crucial step for ensuring continuity across sessions.
+As a crucial final step to ensure repository consistency across all environments and mitigate potential synchronization issues, perform a final commit and push of all pending changes.

-*   **AI Action:** Provide the user with the necessary commands to check the remote repository status.
+*   **AI Action:** Provide the user with the necessary command sequence (`git add`, `git commit`, `git push`) to perform this final synchronization.
-*   **User Action:** Run the provided commands and confirm that the latest commit is visible on the remote branch.
+*   **User Action:** Run the provided commands.

 ---